What is Sand Casting?

 - Pattern making step in which a replica of the object to be cast be made of suitable material.
 The pattern usually is oversized to allow for metal shrinkage during the cooling phase

 - In the mould-making step, a sand mould is formed by packing sand into the mould around the pattern.
 The sand mould is divided into two halves, the top half is called the “Cope”, and the bottom part is called the “Drag”.
-When the pattern has removed the cavity, it forms remains for pouring the molten metal.
+When the pattern is removed from the cavity, it forms remains for pouring the molten metal.
 Mould will have other features such as Sprue, runners, gate, pouring cup, riser etc, which is discussed in detail later.

 - The clamping step involves the two mould halves Cope and Drag securely clamped together, ready for pouring metal.